CARING FOR YOUR WOODEN WATCH

 If you have made the excellent choice of purchasing a wooden watch, first off – congratulations.
 A wooden watch is more than just a device to tell time.
 They are a fashion element, a statement piece and a guaranteed conversation starter.

 Unlike your generic stainless steel, plastic style of wrist watch your Wooden Watch needs (and deserves) a certain level of care.
-Proper care and maintenance are two important factors for long lasting, great looking timepieces.
+Proper care and maintenance are two important factors for a long lasting, great looking timepiece.

-Wood Watches are designed to be Casual Watches, also referred to as Dress Watches or Fashion Watches – this simply means that they can be worn for nearly any occasion both business and pleasure.
+Wood Watches are designed to be considered as casual watches, also referred to as dress watches or fashion watches – this simply means that they can be worn for nearly any occasion both business and pleasure.
 Going to a wedding?
 Out to dinner?
 Job interview?
 Need to dress to impress? – Exert your sophistication and style with a wooden watch….
 That’s why you bought it right?